Turmoil grows over White House correspondents’ dinner

 “Despite aesthetic and even principled objections to this annual rite of spring, the dinner continues to serve a valid journalistic interest.
 Journalism can frequently be a messy enterprise,” Grove wrote.

-But Northeastern University journalism professor Dan Kennedy said the event serves little purpose and “should have been cancelled a long time ago. “
+But Northeastern University journalism professor Dan Kennedy said the event serves little purpose and “should have been cancel;ed a long time ago”.

 “The public sees Washington journalists as out-of-touch, well-heeled insiders more concerned about access than they are in holding the powerful to account,” Kennedy said.

-Deborah Potter, a former CBS News correspondent who heads the NewsLab training centre, said the event has long been “awkward” and “raises legitimate questions about coziness between reporters and their sources.”
+Deborah Potter, a former CBS News correspondent who heads the NewsLab training center, said the event has long been “awkward” and “raises legitimate questions about coziness between reporters and their sources”.